anaclumos/extracranial/Brain/Research/How is WebAssembly cross-platform when Assembly is not.md

 :::

 [[WebAssembly]] is a novel way of operating computer instructions at a lower level.
-[[Assembly]] is a straightforward way of describing machines to execute instructions.
+[[assembly]] is a straightforward way of describing machines to execute instructions.
 It follows how [[Turing Machine]]s would work in the real world.

 ## WASM example